-Many people who get acne are not left with scars afterwards.
-However, up to 55% of teens – 1 in 2 – get scarring on the face due to acne.
+Up to 55% of teens – 1 in 2 – get some form of scarring on the face due to acne.
 Scars may make people feel self-conscious and embarrassed.
 Severe acne scarring, while rare, has been linked to depression and suicide.
-(All images courtesy Dr. Jerry Tan)

 Acne scars are round or jagged-edged, small holes in the skin or appear as raised, pink, thickened lumps on the skin.